Repairs and maintenance

 • lessor will be responsible for work that amounts to structural maintenance or relates to capital expenditure.

 Whether the grease trap is part of your ‘leased premises’ or on common property may impact who is responsible for the costs.
+Check the plan of the leased premises in the lease and check whether the grease trap sits within the parcel of land covered under the lease.

 Mould